keerthanamurugaiyan/Interview-notes/Git/Git.md

                 A Git repository (or repo) is like a file structure that stores all the files for a project.
 It continues track changes made to these files over time, helping teams work together evenly.
 Git can control both local repositories (on your own machine) and remote repositories (usually hosted on platforms like GitHub, GitLab, or Bitbucket), allowing teamwork and backup.

+**6. What is a version control system (VCS)?**

+                A version control system (VCS) records the work of developers coordinating on projects.
+It keeps the history of code changes, permitting developers to add new code, fix bugs, and run tests securely.
+If required, they can restore a past working version, verifying project security